Wheeze in children under 5 years old

 While waiting for an ambulance follow your child's asthma action plan and use a short-acting reliever if you have one.
 Sit your child down and try to stay calm, give 6 puffs of reliever through a spacer, taking 6 breaths for each puff.
 Repeat this every 6 minutes until your child improves or until help arrives.

-Wheeze in children aged under 5 years old is often triggered by viral infections.
-The most common cause of wheeze in children depends on their age and other symptoms and risk factors, such as a family history of asthma.
+The cause of wheeze in children depends on their age and other symptoms and risk factors, such as a family history of asthma.

 Common causes include the following:

-• Bronchiolitis – this is the most common cause of wheeze in children aged less than one year.
+• Bronchiolitis – this is the most common cause of wheeze in children under 1 year of age.
 Bronchiolitis is a viral infection that affects babies' lungs.
 Read more about bronchiolitis

-• Viral upper respiratory tract infection or viral-induced wheeze – this is the most common cause of wheeze in children aged 1–4 years and happens when your child has common cold or a chest infection.
+• Viral upper respiratory tract infection or viral-induced wheeze – this is the most common cause of wheeze in children 1 to 4 years of age and happens when your child has a common cold or a chest infection.
 Your child is usually well in between the infections.

-• Pre-school asthma – pre-school asthma can be the cause of wheeze in children, especially if there is a family history of asthma or allergies.
-If your child has been diagnosed with pre-school asthma, it doesn't mean your child will have asthma at school age or older.
+• Pre-school asthma – pre-school asthma can be the cause of wheeze in tamariki, especially if there is a family history of asthma or allergies.
+If your child has been diagnosed with pre-school asthma, it doesn't necessarily mean they'll have asthma at school age or older.
+Only about half of those children will.
 Regular appointments are needed to assess your child's asthma and treatment.
 Read more about asthma in children

-• Bronchiectasis – this is a bacterial infection and can be the cause of wheeze if your child also has a wet-sounding cough that lasts for weeks.
+• Bronchiectasis – this is a chronic lung condition resulting in bacterial infections and can be the cause of wheeze if your child also has a wet-sounding cough that lasts for weeks.
 Read more about bronchiectasis.

 • Foreign body inhalation – this usually causes wheeze that is noticed after a choking episode.